isabella232/journeys.en/help/using/building-journeys/wait.md

 >[!NOTE]
 >
+>The first event of jour journey must have a namespace.
+>
 >This capability is only available after an **Email** activity.
 You need to have Adobe Campaign Standard.

 1. In the **Amount of time** field, define the number of hours to consider to optimize email sending.